Smoked Salmon Dip

 Notes

-Storage: Store in an airtight container in the fridge for up to 3 days.
-Do not freeze.
+Storage: Store in an airtight container in the refrigerator for up to 3 days.
+Do not freeze — the cream cheese texture changes when thawed, and it won’t be the same.

 Salmon dip with crackers.